ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/update.rst

         {updatedField}: {updatedValue}
     }

-For example, the following query will make the following changes to the Task with ID 1:

-- The Task will be due at 10:30 a.m. on April 5, 2022;
+For example, the following request will make the Task whose ID is 3 required for completion and due at 10:30 a.m. on April 5, 2022:
-- The Task will be required to complete.

 .. code::

-    PUT /v3/tasks/1
+    PUT /v3/tasks/3
     {
         "dueDate": "2022-04-05T10:30:00Z",
         "required": true